Gluten free donut holes. Just hearing those words makes me drool a little and think wistfully of Saturday morning donuts as a child.

 Cream butter and sugar until light and fluffy, approximately 3-4 minutes.

-Sift together dry ingredients in a separate bowl, then slowly stir them into the liquids, adding OWYN or milk last, and beating until there are no lumps.
+Sift together dry ingredients in a separate bowl, then slowly stir them into the liquids, adding milk last, and beating until there are no lumps.

 Preheat oven to 325° F (or 300°F convection).